-The Foundation incurred administrative service fees during the year of €27,034 (2018: €27,355).
-The amount due to Benevity as at 31 December 2019 was €66,409, and is included on the balance sheet in Creditors: amounts fallings due within one year (2018: €21,076, included on the balance sheet in Creditors: amounts falling due after more than one year).
-This amount is unsecured and non-interest bearing and has no fixed terms of repayment.
-However, in the year-ended 31 December 2019, a monthly invoicing process was put into place.
+The Foundation incurred administrative services fees during the year of €85,779 (2019: €27,034).
+The amount due to Benevity Inc. as at 31 December 2020 was €30,264, and is included in Debtors (2019: €66,409 was due to Benevity, and was included in Creditors: amounts falling due within one year).

-These transactions were in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+These transactions were in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by parties as per agreement.